addrummond/jsonstream/Readme.md

 The `KeyAsString` method can be used to obtain a token's key as a string.

+### Source position information

+Each token has `Line` and `Col` fields for the start of the token, and `Start` and `End` fields giving the indices of the first and last byte of the token in the input.

 ## Performance

 JSONStream is written in a simple and straightforward style.
 It should perform